How to Pack for a Bike Trip

 If you are embarking on a cycling trip, and you are carrying a pannier on your bike (pronounce: “pan ear”) with all your stuff… well – that’s incentive enough to travel light, pack carefully, be sure you have everything you need, but carry nothing you don’t!

-my 3rd thought was “how to pack?!”
+My 3rd thought was “how to pack?!”

-after my 1st thought – “I need to get in cycling shape.”
+After my 1st thought – “I need to get in cycling shape!”

 Biking the beautiful Loire Valley castles of France

-Netherlands Biking Amsterdam to Friesland, Hoorn, Giethorn
+Holland Biking Amsterdam to Friesland, Hoorn, Giethorn

 Netherlands Bike Tour Amsterdam to Cheese Towns Gouda, Delft, Hague, Leiden, Alkmaar